para-droid-ai/Gemini-Topic-Streamer/README.md

 4.  **Listen to Updates:** Generate and play Text-to-Speech (TTS) audio for stream updates, with controls for play/pause, seek, speed adjustment, stop, and audio export (WAV).
 5.  **Control Information Flow:**
     *   **Detail Level:** Choose between 'brief', 'comprehensive', or 'research' level reports (approx. 1k, 5k, 10k words respectively).
-    *   **Contextual Awareness:** Opt for fresh updates, or instruct the AI to consider the last update or all previous updates to build upon existing knowledge and avoid redundancy.
+    *   **Contextual Awareness (Stream Updates):** Opt for fresh updates ('none'), or instruct the AI to consider the last stream update ('last') or all previous stream updates ('all') to build upon existing knowledge and avoid redundancy.
+    *   **Pinned Chat Context:** Manually pin important messages from "Deep Dive" chat sessions.
+These pinned messages are included in the prompt for new stream updates *only if* the stream's `contextPreference` (for past stream updates) is set to 'last' or 'all'.
+If `contextPreference` is 'none', pinned chat messages are omitted.
     *   **Model Parameters:** Fine-tune Temperature, Top-K, Top-P, and Seed for nuanced control over the AI's output.
     *   **Reasoning Transparency:** For 'research' level and compatible models (currently `gemini-2.5-flash-preview-04-17`), enable "thinking" to see the AI's underlying thought process.
 This can be set to an automatic budget or a specific token budget.
 For other models, this setting is ignored.
 6.  **Consume Content Efficiently:** Updates are presented in clean, readable Markdown format, and can also be listened to.
 7.  **Explore Further with "Deep Dive" Chat:** Engage in a contextual chat session based on any specific stream update to ask follow-up questions or clarify details.
+This chat also uses Google Search grounding.
 8.  **Manage & Organize:**
     *   View streams in a detailed list or a summarized grid view.
     *   Edit, delete, and reorder streams.